 The Neuropsychological Impairment Scale (NIS)

 If it appears a person may have a brain injury or more serious impairment, this assesses for potential areas of concern.
-It helps define what areas may need to be assessed in more depth by an outside provider.
+It helps define what areas an outside provider needs to provide treatment for.